Multicenter Privacy-Preserving Model Training for Deep Learning Brain Metastases Autosegmentation: Results

-The bilateral collaboration between UKER and Stanford was performed as well.
-The main differences between the UKER and Stanford datasets are the BM density as well as BM size and the number of training patients. \modified{The Stanford single-center-training model got low sensitivity and low precision on the combined UKER and Stanford test data, because of the low number of training data.
-The TL model has a significantly large improvement in detection sensitivity (p $\leq$ 0.0001) and contouring accuracy (p $\leq$ 0.0001).
-But it has a very low detection precision (p = 0.0282).
-Likely the TL model tends to overestimate the presence of BM in the UKER test data due to the high BM density in the Stanford training data, leading to a high number of false positives.
-The LWF model achieved both good sensitivity and precision, and hence has a significantly better F2 score of 0.772 than single-center training (p $\leq$ 0.0001) and TL (p $\leq$ 0.0003), which is close to that of mixed training (F2 = 0.792, p = 0.0103).}

-To check whether \modified{CWT} is beneficial, 4 iterations of weight transfers was performed.
-Compared with single weight transfer (SWT), CWT with LWF further improves the segmentation accuracy (sDice from 0.779 to 0.798, HD95 from 3.51\,mm to 3.13\,mm), \modified{but no statistical significance was found.}
+{\textbf{UKER model shared to Stanford:}} The main differences between the UKER and Stanford datasets are the BM density, BM size, and the number of training patients.
+The Stanford single-center-training model got low sensitivity and low precision on the combined test data, because of the low number of training data.
+The TL model has a significantly large improvement in detection sensitivity (p $\leq$ \modified{0.01}) and contouring accuracy (p $\leq$ \modified{0.01}).
+But it has a very low detection precision (p \modified{$\leq$ 0.03}).
+Likely the TL model tends to overestimate the presence of BM in the UKER test data due to the high BM density in the Stanford training data.
+The LWF model achieved both good sensitivity and precision, and hence has a significantly better F2 score of 0.772 than single-center training (p $\leq$ \modified{0.01}) and TL (p $\leq$ \modified{0.01}), which is close to that of mixed training (F2 = 0.792).
+Compared with single weight transfer (SWT), CWT with 4 iterations using LWF further improves the segmentation accuracy (sDice from 0.779 to 0.798, HD95 from 3.51\,mm to 3.13\,mm), but no statistical significance was found.